Fail with class

 Left "Hour cannot be higher than 23, but got: 25, Hour cannot be negative, but got: -1"

-In case when the list is empty, i.e. upon usage of empty
+In case when the list is empty, i.e. upon usage of empty, a default error message is

 produced: